HLohr85/Cloud-Security-and-Virtualization/README.md

 - How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 The ELK server
 - Which URL do you navigate to in order to check that the ELK server is running?
   - http://<ELK.VM.External.IP>:5601/app/kibana

-- If the site loads, then you have successfully configured the ELK server.
+- If the site loads, then you have successfully configured the ELK server (click the link below)
-  - The link below verifies that the site is working:
   - https://github.com/HLohr85/Cybersecurity_Project_1/blob/main/ELK/ELK%20-%20Kibana.PNG

 _As a **Bonus**, below are some specific commands the user will need to: